QCBA: Improving Rule Classifiers Learned from Quantitative Data by Recovering Information Lost by Discretisation: Related Work

 \subsection{Fuzzy Approaches}

-There are several ARC approaches that adopt fuzzy logic to deal with numerical attributes.
+Several ARC approaches adopt fuzzy logic to deal with numerical attributes.
 A notable representative of this class of algorithms is FARC-HD, and its evolved version FARC-HD-OVO \cite{farchd2}.
-In the following, we will focus on the FURIA algorithm \cite{huhn2009furia}, which is not an ARC algorithm, but is conceptually closer to our approach and is frequently referenced as the state-of-the-art in terms of the accuracy a rule learning algorithm can achieve \cite{palacios2016extension,barsacchi2017multi}.
-Also, in our benchmark, FURIA obtained the best results.
+In the following, we will focus on the FURIA algorithm \cite{huhn2009furia}.
+This is not an ARC algorithm but is conceptually closer to our approach and is frequently referenced as the state-of-the-art in terms of the accuracy a rule learning algorithm can achieve \cite{palacios2016extension,barsacchi2017multi}.
+In our benchmark, FURIA obtained the best results.

 FURIA postprocesses rules generated by the RIPPER algorithm for induction of crisp rules.
-RIPPER produces ordered rule lists, the first matching rule in the list is used for classification.
-A default rule is added to the end of the list by RIPPER ensuring that a query object is always covered.
-As is typical for fuzzy approaches, FURIA outputs an unordered rule set, where multiple rules need to be combined to obtain the classification.
+RIPPER produces ordered rule lists, and the first matching rule in the list is used for classification.
+A default rule is added to the end of the list by RIPPER, ensuring that a query instance is always covered.
+As is typical for fuzzy approaches, FURIA outputs an unordered rule set, where multiple rules may need to be combined to obtain the classification.

-A by-product of the transition to the rule set performed by FURIA is the removal of the default rule.
-In order to ensure coverage of each object, FURIA implements \emph{rule stretching}, which is storing multiple generalizations (i.e. with one or more literals in the antecedent omitted) of each rule, and using these for classification.
+A biproduct of the transition to the rule set performed by FURIA is the removal of the default rule.
+To ensure coverage of each instance, FURIA implements \emph{rule stretching}, which stores multiple generalisations (i.e., with one or more literals in the antecedent omitted) of each rule and uses these for classification.

-The most important element in FURIA is the fuzzification of input rules: The original intervals on quantitative attributes in rules produced by RIPPER are used as upper and lower bound of the core $[\phi_i^{c,L}$,$\phi_i^{c,U}]$, and FURIA determines the optimal upper and lower bounds of the fuzzy supports\footnote{Note that in fuzzy set theory, support bound denotes an ``upper'' rule boundary, while in the scope of association rule learning it denotes number or ratio of correctly classified objects.}: $[\phi_i^{s,L}$,$\phi_i^{s,U}]$.
-When searching for $\phi_i^{s,L}$ and $\phi_i^{s,U}$, FURIA proceeds greedily: it evaluates fuzzifications for all antecedents and fuzzifies the one which produces the best purity.
-As fuzzification progresses training objects are gradually removed, therefore the order in which the rules are fuzzified is important.
+The most important element in FURIA is the fuzzification of input rules.
+The original intervals on quantitative attributes in rules produced by RIPPER are used as upper and lower bounds of the core $[\phi_i^{c,L}$,$\phi_i^{c,U}]$, and FURIA determines the optimal upper and lower bounds of the fuzzy supports: $[\phi_i^{s,L}$,$\phi_i^{s,U}]$.
+It should be noted that in fuzzy set theory, the support bound denotes an ``upper'' rule boundary, while in the scope of association rule learning it denotes the number or fraction of correctly classified instances.
+When searching for $\phi_i^{s,L}$ and $\phi_i^{s,U}$, FURIA proceeds greedily; it evaluates fuzzifications for all antecedents and fuzzifies the one that produces the best purity.
+As fuzzification progresses, the training instances are gradually removed; therefore, the order that the rules are fuzzified in is important.